puneethkumar-v/bbmp_project/README.md

   - [x] Rendering the data on the webpage

 - 11/01/2023:

-  - [x] Inserting Data to DB from excel sheet
+  - [ ] Inserting Data to DB from excel sheet
   - [x] Exploring jQuery for the Functionalities
   - [x] Going through the Objective Documentation to understand more about the Dataset
   - [x] ppt presentation preparation

+- 12/01/2023:
+  - [ ] Inserting Data to DB from excel
+  - [ ] Verifying/Pre-processing the excel sheet
+  - [ ] Discussed regarding DataBase Schema design
+  - [x] PPt presentation